5l5llog/obenda/README.md

 ##Functionality
 >The website contains several elements which contributes to the overall functionality.
-These can be broken down into their key parts:
+These can be broken down into their key parts

 #Home Page
 >The home page offers a navigation menu to allow easy access to all parts of the website.
-It showcases some stunning photos of their past live performances at various events where they have performed
+It showcases some stunning photos of their past live performances at various events where they have performed.

 #About Us
 >This page contains the information about the band, including images of individual members.
 This page uses rows and columns to display all the information.
 There is a button called Book with us that the user can click to book an event.